Bring back a Penang souvenir home to your friends and family.

 Hunting for Penang souvenirs can be a fun process!
 Be sure to leave some time in your Penang trip itinerary to do so to avoid rushing yourself!

 Take some tasty snacks back home.
-Or some photo prints, vintage pieces, local handicrafts like exquisite batik products!
+Or other Malaysian souvenirs like photo prints, vintage pieces, or local handicrafts including exquisite batik products!